davinhill/Convolution_Captioning/README.md

 unzip -q caption_datasets.zip
 ```

-in the annotations folder, create a new python script and run the following code.
-Otherwise it will have issues with the pycoco api
+Sometimes the PycocoAPI has issues with the annotation file.
+In the annotations folder, create a new python script and run the following code.

 ```python
 import json